sealove20/backend-upload-files/README.md

 This is the back-end of the [frontend-upload-files project](https://github.com/sealove20/frontend-upload-files)

 It's a image upload management app that supports only images smaller than 2mb.
 I've used two strategies to store the data using multer library to manage which one will be used.
-Local strategy was built using multer and is used in dev environment, while aws strategy was done with aws-sdk for nodeJS and is used in production environment.
+Local strategy was built using multer local storage and is used in dev environment, while aws strategy was done with aws-sdk for nodeJS and is used in production environment.

 # Getting Started